 Throughout history and popular culture, tuxedo cats have left their mark.
 From the iconic "Sylvester" in Looney Tunes to the mysterious "Figaro" in Disney's Pinocchio, these feline friends have charmed their way into our hearts.
 Their captivating presence continues to make them beloved characters in books, movies, and social media.

 Tuxedo Felines with Some Significant Historic Credentials:

-- The Richest Feline in the World Is a Tux.
-In 1998, a coat feline called Blackie acquired a huge 12.5 million bucks when his proprietor died, making him much more prosperous than any other cat and human beings.
+- The "Richest Feline in the World" Is a Tux.
+In 1998, a coat feline called Blackie acquired 12.5 million bucks when his proprietor died, making him much more prosperous than any other cat and human being.

-Tuxedo Cats Have Gone Where No Feline Has Gone Before
+Tuxies That Have Gone Where No Feline Has Gone Before

 - A tuxie cat called Simon fought throughout World War II and received a medal for his achievements.
 How did he aid the Allies, you might ask?
 By protecting food supplies from mice and other parasites.

 So What Causes Their Bi-Colored Coats?

-- Seychellois Huitieme is white with a colored tail and head dashes with additional splashes of color on the legs.
+- Seychellois Huitieme is white with a colored tail, and head dashes with additional splashes of color on the legs.

 - Seychellois Septieme is white with splashes on the legs and the body, similar to those on the head and tail.

 Their bi-colored coats were believed to result from "sluggish" or "slow-moving" pigment cells that could not reach all parts of the feline embryo before ultimately forming.
 However, a more current study debunks this long-accepted theory.
 Researchers believe pigment cells move arbitrarily throughout the embryo's development and do not comply with specific hereditary directions for coat shade.